aleju/cat-generator-deprecated/README.md

   * `G_L2=float`: L2 norm of G.
   * `D_L1=float`: L1 norm of D.
   * `D_L2=float`: L2 norm of D.
-* If you value your sanity, don't work with GANs.
-Their funny features:
-  * They blow up.
-They *love* blowing up.
-They blow up all - the - goddamn - time.
-Add a pooling layer?
-Blow up!
-Change some kernel size from 7x7 to 5x5?
-Blow up!
-Change the number of examples per epoch?
-Blow up!
-Prepare for lots of babysitting of networks.
-(Well, after the first couple of epochs they tend to become more stable.
-It still remains hard to just peacefully let them run for a couple of hours.)
-  * No batch normalization, therefore nicely long training times.
-What happens when you add Batch Normalization?
-See above.
-  * No objective scores.
-So good luck at finding out whether your network is actually better than another network.
-  * With the laplacian pyramid you will have to train not one, but several networks.
-Depending on how you train them, these might be interdependend on each other.
-So if you tinker with the base generator, you will have to retrain the whole chain afterwards.

 # V